stevenwhitespacesystems/fm-mime-types/README.md

 ### Parameters

-The parameters below can be used as for the script.
+The parameters below can be used for the script.
 Each parameter has to be followed by a carriage return (¶).
 The table below will state it's position in the parameters list.

 | Position | `name` | Description |
 |:---------|:-------|:------------|